-The Naminara Republic lies on Nami Island, 63 kilometres from Seoul.
+The Namiara Republic lies on Nami Island, 63 kilometres from Seoul.
 The Island is in the middle of Lake Cheongpyeong that the Han River flows into.
-What a great tourist gimmick making the island its own republic, I love it!
+What a great tourist gimmick, making the island its own republic, I love it!

 This amazing place has a shoreline of 5 kilometres and a skyline of thousands of trees.

-The nature and the trees are the real stars of the island.
+Nature and trees are the real stars of the island.
 You walk down the tree-lined paths or along the island’s edge with water views.
 Either way, you are in for some magical scenery.

 There are no cars on the island except for maintenance vehicles.
 We really enjoyed our ride, fresh air, cool breeze and some exercise.
 Just be careful as there are lots of people walking around and they can sometimes wander in front of you as you are riding.

-You will see lilly pad ponds, artificial waterfalls, ropes courses, Korean gardens, swimming pools, little museums, statues, a mini-train and a monorail.
+You will see lily pad ponds, artificial waterfalls, ropes courses, Korean gardens, swimming pools, little museums, statues, a mini-train and a monorail.

-One of the strangest museums dedicated to the work of Danish writer Hans Christian Anderson.
-I am not sure it adds or distracts from the charm of Nami Island.
+One of the strangest museums dedicated to the work of Danish writer Hans Christian Andersen.
+I am not sure if it adds to or distracts from the charm of Nami Island.
 You’ll have to be the judge when you visit!